 Step 1.
 Configure Azure storage account

-In this step you configure a storage account (General-purpose v2 or Blob storage) to which you will export monitoring data for your Azure WebApp service.
+In this task you configure a storage account (General-purpose v2 or Blob storage) to which you will export monitoring data for your Azure WebApp service.

-In this step you will enable Blob Log storage for your Azure web app.
-For related information see Enable diagnostics logging for web apps in Azure App Service in Azure help.
+In this task, you enable logs for your Azure Web app.
+For related information see Enable diagnostics logging for web apps in Azure App Service in the Azure help documentation.

 - Login to https://portal.azure.com/.